fizalihsan/fizalihsan.github.io/source/technology/security.md

 * They turn any amount of data into a fixed-length "fingerprint" that cannot be reversed.
 If the input changes by even a tiny bit, the resulting hash is completely different (see the example above).
 * __Cryptographic hash functions__
   * regular hash functions used in hash tables are designed to be fast, not secure
   * used for protecting passwords.
-Safe even if the password file is compromised, but at the same time, allows to verify that a user's password is correct.
+Safe even if the password file is compromised, but at the same time, allows to verify that a user'' password is correct.
   * example: SHA256, SHA512, RipeMD, and WHIRLPOOL
 * `java.security.MessageDigest` class supports MD5 and SHA digests.
 * Shiro supports hex-encode and Base64 encoding.